datacamp-content-public/R-Epi/chapter2.md

 1. 10 Hz
 2. [0.3 Hz]
 3. 1 Hz
-4. 0.001 Hz
+4. 0.01 Hz

 `@feedback`
-1. Do you really breathe 10 times a second??
+1. Do you really breathe 10 times per second??
 2. Correct!
-Normally the respiration frequency 0.15 and 0.5 Hz.
+Normally, the respiration frequency 0.15 and 0.4 Hz (at least according to the 1996 guidelines for heart rate variability analysis).
 3. Close.
 During physical activities you can reach up to 1 Hz.
-4. I am scared, are you taking only a breath every 1000 seconds?
+4. I am scared, are you taking only a breath each 100 seconds?

 ---